Mother of the Bride (2024 film): Plot

 As Lana is not included in that day's wedding plan, she and the Stanford group head out to a secluded island and go skinny dipping.
 As it is prohibited on hotel property, they get reprimanded.
 Camala threatens to pull funding for the wedding, so Emma accuses Lana of intentionally undermining the wedding and tells her to leave.

-Will overhears, so takes Lana on a ride to cheer her up.
+Having overheard their exchange, Will takes Lana for a ride to cheer her up.
 The jeep they take to the remote spot fails to start for their return, so they head down to the nearest beach to flag down a boat.
 There, they finally talk about their past and make peace.

 As Emma regrets scolding Lana, RJ suggests she apologize.
-Realizing Will and Lana are missing, a resort employee leaves to fetch them via boat.
-They are disrupted just before they can kiss.
-On their return to the hotel, Lucas sees Will and Lana looking cozy together.
-So, he asks her to call if things don't work out with Will, and Lana reconciles with Emma.
-Emma then tells Camala that from now on, the wedding is going to run her way.
+Realizing Will and Lana are missing, a resort employee grabs a boat to fetch them and arrives just before they can kiss.
+Seeing Will and Lana looking cozy together on their return to the hotel, Lucas asks her to call if things do not work out with Will.
+Lana reconciles with Emma who then tells Camala that the wedding is going to run her way from now on.

 At the rehearsal dinner, Lana overhears Will talking to a woman named Katrina on the phone, saying he cannot live without her.
-Feeling déjà vu, she immediately distances herself from him.
-Emma feels there is something off about her mother, so she goes to her room.
+Feeling déjà vu, she retires to her room.
+Emma senses there is something off about her mother and goes to her room.
 They talk, and Emma falls asleep next to her.

 The next day, although Lana becomes overwhelmed and cries, the wedding ceremony runs smoothly.
 When Emma throws the bouquet, Lana dodges it, but Will catches it for her.
 Confronting her, he demands to know why she has been ignoring him.
-Lana asks Will about Katrina, who reveals that she is his secretary who had brought the original ring he had bought for Lana many years ago.
+When Lana asks Will about Katrina, he reveals that she is his personal assistant who had brought the original ring he had bought for Lana many years ago.
 Will proposes and, after a moment's hesitation, she happily accepts.